mwelzl/draft-iccrg-pacing/draft-welzl-iccrg-pacing.md

 Since pacing algorithms generally attempt to spread out packets evenly across an RTT, it is important to have a good RTT estimate.
 Especially in the beginning of a transfer, when sending the initial window, the only RTT estimate available may be from the connection establishment handshake.
 Being based on only one sample, this is a very unreliable estimate, and using it to pace the initial window can cause unnecessary delay.
 This may be the reason why the Linux TCP implementation does not pace the first 10 packets (see {{linux}}).
 As a possible improvement, the initial RTT estimate could also be based on a previous connection (temporal sharing) or on another ongoing connection (ensemble sharing) {{?RFC9040}}.

+## Mini-bursts and their trade-offs

+Generally, hardware can perform better on large blocks of data than on multiple small data blocks (fewer copy operations).
+This plays a role for mechanisms such as TCP Segment Offload (TSO), which, however, only matter at high data rates.
+A strategy to work with this is to avoid pacing every single packet, but instead pace such that a pause is introduced between batches of some packets that are sent as a mini-burst.
+Such a strategy is implemented in Linux, for example.

+Clearly, the size of mini-bursts embeds some trade-offs.
+Even mini-bursts that are very short in terms of time when they leave the sender may cause significant delay further away on an Internet path, where the link capacity is smaller.
+For example, consider a server that is connected to a 100 Gbps link, serving a client that is behind a 15 Mbps bottleneck link.
+If that server emits bursts that are 50 kbyte long, the duration of these bursts at the server-side link is negligible (4.1 microseconds).
+When they reach the bottleneck, however, their duration becomes as large as 27.3 milliseconds.
+This is an argument for minimizing the size of mini-bursts.
+On the other hand, wireless link layers such as WiFi can benefit from having more than one packet available at the local send buffer, to make use of frame aggregation methods.
+This can significantly reduce overhead, and allow a wireless sender to make better use of its transmission opportunity; eliminating these benefits with pacing may in some cases be counter-productive.
+This is an argument for making the size of mini-bursts larger.

 # Implementation examples

 ## Linux TCP {#linux}